evergreen-ci/commit-queue-sandbox/README.md

 $ pytestme please
 ```
 ## need a later commit to put a tag on
-To get code coverage information, use the --cov flag
+To get code coverage information, use the --cov flag.
 // adding a comment
 ```
 $ pip install -r requirements.txt